History of Kyrgyzstan in Timeline

 August 2020: Population estimate

-In August 2020, Kyrgyzstan's population was estimated at 6,586,600.
+In August 2020, Kyrgyzstan's population was estimated at 6,586,600, with 34.4% under the age of 15 and 6.2% over 65.

 October 2020: President Jeenbekov Resigns

-October 2020: Widespread Protests and Political Changes
+October 2020: Widespread Protests and Presidential Resignation

-In October 2020, widespread protests erupted due to disputed parliamentary election results, leading to the annulment of the elections and the resignation of President Sooronbay Jeenbekov.
+In October 2020, widespread protests erupted in Kyrgyzstan due to disputed parliamentary election results, leading to the annulment of the elections and the resignation of President Sooronbay Jeenbekov.
 Sadyr Japarov was released and appointed as interim president and prime minister.

-2020: Language spoken at home in Bishkek
+2020: World Values Survey on language spoken at home

 According to World Values Survey in 2020, Russian was the language spoken at home for 55.6% of the population of Bishkek, and Kyrgyz was the second with 43.6%.

-2020: Democracy Index and Freedom in the World report rankings
+2020: Democracy Index and Freedom in the World report

-In 2020, Kyrgyzstan was classified as a "hybrid regime" in the Democracy Index, ranking 107th out of 167.
-It was also ranked "partly free" in the 2020 Freedom in the World report with a score of 39/100.
+In 2020, Kyrgyzstan was ranked 107th out of 167 in the Democracy Index as a "hybrid regime."
+It was also ranked "partly free" in 2020 with a score of 39/100.

-2020: Kyrgyzstani Wrestlers Win Medals
+2020: Kyrgyzstani Wrestlers Win Olympic Medals

-January 2021: Japarov Elected President
+January 2021: Sadyr Japarov Elected President

-January 2021: Constitutional Reforms Approved
+January 2021: Constitutional Referendum Approves Governance Changes

 In March 2021, Russia announced its plans to create approximately 30 new Russian-language schools in Kyrgyzstan.

-April 2021: Constitutional Referendum
+April 2021: Constitutional Referendum Approved

-2021: Reversion to presidential system
+2021: Reversion to Presidential System

-2021: Violent Clashes with Tajikistan
+2021: Border Disputes with Tajikistan

 In 2021, Kyrgyzstan's longstanding border disputes with neighboring Tajikistan escalated into violent clashes, notably around the town of Batken.